 ABout Matt Parker

 A Fort Lauderdale, Florida native, jazz saxophonist Matt Parker connects the stylistic dots between Lester Young and Rahsaan Roland Kirk.
-At the age of 17, Parker visited New Orleans for the first time where he was offered a job at The Gazebo Café in The French Quarter.
-He played 10 hours a day, 6 days a week during the summer of 1997.
+At the age of 17, Parker visited New Orleans for the first time where he was offered a job playing 10 hours a day, 6 days a week during the summer of 1997.
 Al Hirt invited the young musician to sit in with him at his club on Bourbon street and he also had the privilege to meet and speak with Pete Fountain and the great Ellis Marsalis.
-Most recently, Parker traveled to South Africa where he performed with the Cape Town Youth Choir, appeared in the Blockbuster film John Wick starring Keanu Reeves and began playing with The Mingus Big Band at The Jazz Standard in NYC Parker considers his time playing with the great Maynard Ferguson and his Big Bop Nouveau Band as two of the most formative years in his development.
+Most recently, Parker traveled to South Africa where he performed with the Cape Town Youth Choir, appeared in the Blockbuster film John Wick starring Keanu Reeves and has played with The Mingus Big Band at The Jazz Standard in NYC Parker considers his time playing with the great Maynard Ferguson and his Big Bop Nouveau Band as two of the most formative years in his development.
 "Learning from one of the masters every night, traveling the world 10 months out of the year you learn a thing or two about the music."
 Parker can be heard on M.F.
 Horn VI: Live at Ronnie Scott’s.

 News & Updates